Click on any of the following links for information:

 Student Health Services

-Student Health Services, located in Henderson Hall, offers students affordable medical care to undergraduate and graduate students of A&M-Commerce.
+Student Health Services, located in Henderson Hall, offers students affordable medical care to undergraduate and graduate students of East Texas A&M University.
 Some of the primary health care services include acute care, minor injuries, allergy injections, birth control, EKG's, immunizations, flu shots, TB testing, lab testing, minor surgical procedure, physical exams, splints, STI testing & treatment, stitches, women's health, wound care, asthma management, X-Rays, and telemedicine.
-For more information, visit our website: https://www.tamuc.edu/student-health-services/ or by calling 903-886-5853.
+For more information, visit our website: https://www.etamu.edu/student-health-services/ or by calling 903-886-5853.

 Student Rights & Responsibilities

-Located in the Halladay Student Services building, Suite 201, Student Rights & Responsibilities fosters learning and personal accountability by educating the University community on behaviors that promote civility and ethical standards.
-The office addresses behavioral misconduct, provides a resource for students concerning their rights and responsibilities and provides assistance to faculty, staff and students regarding student conduct matters.
+Located in the Halladay Student Services building, Suite 201, Student Rights & Responsibilities supports student success and fosters learning through and personal accountability by educating the University community on behaviors that promote civility and ethical standards.
+The office provides resources for the reporting of concerns and education for students concerning their rights and responsibilities, and provide assistance to faculty, staff, and students regarding student conduct matters.
 The office addresses issues of both undergraduate and graduate student populations.

-Students are informed about their student rights and responsibilities primarily through the Student Code of Conduct which is produced by the Office of Student Rights & Responsibilities annually.
-The Code of Student Conduct is applicable to every student enrolled at the University, whether the student is in residence, participating in study abroad, or completing coursework at an off-site location or online.
+Students are informed about their student rights and responsibilities primarily through the Student Code of Conduct, which is produced by the Office of Student Rights & Responsibilities annually.
+The Student Code of Conduct is applicable to every student enrolled at the University, whether living on campus or off, participating in study abroad, or completing coursework at an off-site location or online.
 Each student is expected to be fully acquainted with and held responsible for compliance with all published University policies.
-The student code of conduct is available online http://www.tamuc.edu/student_guidebook/Student_Guidebook.pdf to all students, faculty and staff.
-Limited hard copies of the student code of conduct are available in the office of Student Right & Responsibilities.
+The Student Code of Conduct is available online https://www.etamu.edu/student-code-of-conduct/ to all students, faculty, and staff.

 Behavioral Intervention Team